-A small bird bath will not only dry out quickly, but it does not provide adequate room for multiple birds to drink simultaneously and it may not be deep enough for birds to bathe, making the bath less useful for backyard birds.
+A small birdbath will not only dry out quickly, but it does not provide adequate room for multiple birds to drink simultaneously.
+It may not be deep enough for birds to bathe, making the bath less useful for backyard birds.

 The Fix: Choose a bath with a larger, deeper basin, or group several tiny bird baths together to create an impromptu water feature that will meet more birds' needs.

 While birds will drink from any source of water, a still, stagnant bird bath is less attractive and more likely to harbor dangerous bacteria.
 A still bird bath may also not be noticed by passing birds that would likely visit a water source, even if they won't visit feeders.

 The Fix: Add a dripper, mister or wiggler to the water to create ripples and splashes that will attract birds' attention and keep the water moving or try a birdbath fountain.

 A bird bath might appear fresh, clean, and otherwise ideal for birds, but could still be hazardous if it has become contaminated by pesticides, herbicides, fertilizers, or other backyard chemicals.
 These chemicals can be toxic and fatal to birds, even in small doses.